jakubtomsu/vmem/README.md

 ## Public API
 ### Main functions
-`vmem_reserve`: Allocates a block of memory initialized to zero.
+`vmem_alloc`: Allocates a block of memory initialized to zero.
 You must use `vmem_commit` to use the memory.

-`vmem_release`: Frees a block of virtual memory.
+`vmem_free`: Frees a block of virtual memory.

 `vmem_commit`: Marks the memory for usage.
 This maps pages to physical memory.